 14. For line 14, What are the proposed strategies to control mercury emissions?
-If the boiler is not in compliance with Federal, State and local regulations as they relate to mercury control, select up to three proposed compliance strategies from Table 16 above.
+Identify up to three strategies from Table 16 that are planned to be used to address Federal, State or local regulations as they relate to mercury control.